easy-node-pro/findora-validator-scripts/README.md

 Firewall settings for using ufw with Findora for those of you on Contabo or other providers with software firewalls.

 ## node_init.sh
 Easy Node's updated node_init.sh to create a **brand new server with a brand new wallet** in 1 swoop. **Do not run this on a server with your existing files or they will be overwritten!!!**

+We made some modifications to add a restart on boot and to also install the current version of `fn` during the script instead of separately.

 Install docker and configure your user by running following code.
 If you user isn't `servicefindora` update that to be your username in the following code before running it on your server:
 ```text